ericchudow/Pages/index.md

 <br />
 <p style="text-align: center;">
-We are so excited about Aviva's upcoming Bar Mitzvah.
+We are so excited about Aviva's upcoming Bat Mitzvah.
 It will be such a great and meaningful time for our family and friends!
 Hopefully this website will help you navigate the weekend.
 </p>

 <p style="text-align: center;">